eayvali/Integrating-Rigid-Body-Rotations/README.md

 # Integrating Rigid Body Rotations

-I've been working on angular welocity estimation of an object from noisy pose measurements, which is a common problem in augmented reality and surgical applications.
+I've been working on angular velocity estimation of an object from noisy pose measurements, which is a common problem in augmented reality and surgical applications.
 To test my algorithms, I needed to do the opposite and generate simulated noisy rotation measurements from a known angular velocity profile.
 That turned into a project as well.
 I came across to this beautifully and clearly written paper below, which made me question numerous papers I've read that restricted their formulation to unit-quaternions and stated the algebraic unit norm constraint as an inconvenience that comes at a price of having the computational efficiencies of using quaternions.

 Rucker, Caleb.
 "Integrating rotations using nonunit quaternions."
 IEEE Robotics and Automation Letters 3.4 (2018): 2979-2986.